Can More Than One Party be Held Liable for a Truck Accident?

 Our attorneys will review the vehicle’s maintenance logs to determine if the mechanical issues were caused by the owner’s negligence.
 However, we will also find out if the vehicle’s parts or brand is known to be defective or included in a recall.

 When you contact our attorneys, we will discuss the possibility of filing a product liability claim against the vehicle’s manufacturer for installing a defective part in the truck that created a risk of causing an accident.

 Truck accidents are often complex cases.
 You will need an attorney on your side who knows which parties can be held liable for the injuries you suffered.

-The Phoenix truck accident attorneys of Phillips know the laws regulating the trucking industry and which parties can be held liable after a collision involving a commercial truck.
+The injury lawyers of Phillips Law know the laws regulating the trucking industry and which parties can be held liable after a collision involving a commercial truck.
 We will apply our skills and knowledge to help you recover the compensation you deserve.

 Schedule a free, no-obligation consultation today to find out if you have legal options to pursue compensation for your claim.
 All of our attorneys work on a contingency fee basis, which means we never charge upfront for our services.
 We only accept payment if we recover compensation for your claim.